A Thorough review of Hyperbaric Oxygen Therapy in cancer treatment

 3 On its own, in research with mice models, Hyperbaric Oxygen did NOT seem to offer any benefit in the fight against cancer.

 4. However, when used in combination with a Ketogenic Diet, albeit in mice models, the benefits were significant.
+We would hypothesise from how it worked, that a Rainbow Diet would be just as good.

 5. And, research has shown that Hyperbaric Oxygen Therapy can not only increase the level of oxygen in the body´s healthy and radiation damaged tissue but HBOT will increase the oxygen levels in cancer tumours (Brizel DM et al; The mechanisms by which oxygen and carbogen improve tumour oxygenation - Br J Cancer 1995; 72; 1120-1124)